mbdevpl/docker-transpyle-flash/README.md

 ### Run FLASH in the container

-In the container, go to the directory contianing FLASH and build and run the simulation:
+In the container, go to the directory containing FLASH, then set up and run the simulation.

-    cd ~/Projects/flash-subset/FLASH4.4/
-    ./setup Sod -auto -2d -unit=Grid/GridAmrexLike -unit=physics/Hydro/HydroMain/simpleUnsplit/HLL -parfile=demo_simplehydro_2d.par
-    cd object/
-    make
-    mpirun -np 2 flash4
+Some examples of how to do this are in file [flash_setup_examples.sh](flash_setup_examples.sh).

 ### Transpile FLASH in the container

-Then, in the container:
+In the container, do the following:

     cd ~/Projects/transpyle-flash
     screen -S "TranspyleNotebook" python3 -m jupyter notebook --ip=$(hostname -i) --port=8080

 Then, point your host browser to the address of the notebook which should be printed in the terminal.
-After that, you can detach from the notebook's screen in the container (using Ctrl+A+D).
+After that, you can detach from the notebook's screen in the container (using `Ctrl+A+D`).
 If at any time you want to return to the notebook console, type `screen -r TranspyleNotebook`.

 In your host's browser, you should see jupyter notebook index page `http://container-ip:8080/tree`.
-Open `transpyle_flash.ipynb`.
+Open [transpyle_flash.ipynb](transpyle_flash.ipynb).
 To test default transpilation scenario, execute all cells in the notebook.

 After transpilation is finihsed, you can setup, build and run FLASH again to test it.